Landlord Best Practices

 4. State the TOTAL value of the lease so students know that they are responsible for the full amount should any of them leave school beforehand.
 Even though one student may cause damages, all students on the lease are accountable.

 6. Identify ALL tenant activities which you prohibit in and around your home and which would result in non-compliance of the lease.
-Items such as smoking, pets, parking on the lawn, candles, climbing on the roof, kegs, waterbeds, fraternity/sorority parties, etc. This will allow you to legally pursue non-compliance of the lease and eviction if necessary.
+Items such as smoking, pets, parking on the lawn, candles, climbing on the roof, kegs, waterbeds, fraternity/sorority parties, etc. Use of fire pits are on the rise.
+Consider prohibiting them as a safety and liability measure.
+This will allow you to legally pursue non-compliance of the lease and eviction if necessary.

 8. When students apply for the lease, review the student’s class, major, G.P.A., and references.
 These can be a predictor of behavior.
 Review their social media accounts like Facebook as well.
 Speak with their past landlords.